mytestbed/labwiki/README.md

 ## Installation

-Labwiki is built on top of [OMF Web](https://github.com/mytestbed/omf_web) and currently requires the latest master of OMF Web.
-It is therefore best to first [install OMF Web](https://github.com/mytestbed/omf_web/blob/master/README.md).
-After that, proceed as following:
+Labwiki is currently still under constant devlopment and it is therfore best to fetch the latest version from Github.

     git clone https://github.com/mytestbed/labwiki.git
     cd labwiki
-    bundle
+    bundle update
-    rake install

 ## Try the simple example

-First set OMF_WEB_TOP and LABWIKI_TOP to wherever you installed them, respectively.
+First set LABWIKI_TOP to wherever you installed them, respectively.

-    export OMF_WEB_TOP=...whereever.you.installed.omf.web
     export LABWIKI_TOP=...whereever.you.installed.labwiki

 Then create a temporary git repo and populate it with some test data.